-Inbound And Outbound Processes In Warehouse
+Inbound and Outbound Processes in Warehouse

 Pre Receipt Notification, Recording and Tracking:

 Receipts have name of item, their quantity, Its UOM (Unit of Measurement) and all the information related to that specific item.
 Serial no, Lot no, manufacturing and expiration dates, statuses of various inventory statuses, rules of default receipt status these elements should be tracked.
-Pre receipt process is regarding automation.
+For getting speedy inbound process we need to reduce entering the information manually.
+Pre receipt process is regarding automation

 Load Arrival: